British Columbia, Alaska sign pact on protecting shared waterways

 The memorandum comes after Alaskan environmental, fishing and First Nations groups called for tougher transboundary environmental legislation following a huge mining waste spill at the Mount Polley copper-gold mine in British Columbia in August 2014.

-A tailings pond collapsed at the mine, sending billions of gallons of gray sludge containing metals and minerals gushing into waterways in the province's interior region.
+A tailings pond collapsed at the mine, sending billions of gallons of grey sludge containing metals and minerals gushing into waterways in the province's interior region.

 The Mount Polley spill did not affect Alaska, but several big new British Columbia mines are being proposed close to the Alaskan border.

-Alaskan environmental groups were quick to criticize Wednesday's agreement.
+Alaskan environmental groups were quick to criticise Wednesday's agreement.
 They have been pushing for legally binding federal agreements between the United States and Canada with strong environmental protections and mitigation requirements.

 "Alaska has instead signed non-binding agreements with British Columbia that offer no visible means of holding Canada, or the mining companies, accountable for mitigating our losses should accidents like the one at Mount Polley occur in the region," said Dale Kelley, executive director of the Alaska Trollers Association.